Volt Denmark

-Volt Denmark (Danish: Volt Danmark) is a social liberal political party in Denmark and the national chapter of the pan-European movement Volt Europa.
+Volt Denmark — Denmark's European Party (Volt Danmark — Danmarks Europaparti), known simply as Volt Denmark, is a social liberal political party in Denmark, and the Danish chapter of the pan-European political movement Volt Europa.

 Policies

-Security Policy
+Security policy

 In order to combat cross-border crime, Volt supports a closer integration of Denmark into the Europol structures and criticises in an open letter the previous Danish policy, which instead relied on bilateral agreements with neighbouring states.
 By abolishing border controls and closer European cooperation of police authorities, freed resources should be used to better fight terrorism, illegal migration and international crime.

 The party supported the lifting of the defence opt-out in June 2022, cautioning against relying solely on the US for security, with reference to Donald Trump, and campaigned for more European cooperation and the development of a Danish vision for the European Union.

 Climate protection and energy policy

 Volt calls for the expansion of the European electricity grid to strengthen the exchange of renewable wind and solar energy.
 The party supported the inclusion of nuclear power in the EU's green taxonomy, but criticised the fact that fossil natural gas was also classified as sustainable and that European energy policy is oriented towards national interests.
 The party, on the other hand, sees the need for a common European strategy in moving away from fossil fuels.
 Denmark should lift the ban on building nuclear power plants on Danish soil and participate in research on modern nuclear technology.

 Danish shipping is to become climate neutral by 2030 and global influence in the shipping industry is to be used to advance the goals agreed at the UN Climate Change Conference in Glasgow.
 To this end, public-private partnerships are to be formed to also reduce emissions in supply chains.